boutproject/hypnotoad/doc/grid-file.rst

 BoutMesh writes three poloidal coordinates to the grid file:

+.. note:: These coordinates are defined/created in BoutMesh because they require a global mesh, which is not required in Mesh where everything is defined only in terms of MeshRegions.

 ``y-coord``
         increments by ``dy`` between points and starts from zero at the beginning of the global grid. ``y`` includes boundary cells and is